adithilj-prog/Prodigy-Info/README.md

-# Prodigy-Info
+# Software-Testing
-## Prodigy InfoTech Internship – Software Testing
+## Software Testing Task

-This repository contains my ongoing work for the **Software Testing Internship at Prodigy InfoTech**.
+This repository contains my ongoing work for the **Software Testing  Tasks**.
 It documents each assigned task with reports, demo code, and testing artifacts.

 ##  Current Contents